clojure/clr.tools.namespace/README.md

 Modified version for ClojureCLR:

-> Copyright © 2014 David Miller All rights reserved.
+> Copyright Â© 2014 David Miller All rights reserved.
 The use and
 > distribution terms for this software are covered by the
 > [Eclipse Public License 1.0] which can be found in the file
 > epl-v10.html at the root of this distribution.
 By using this software